An object in motion tends to stay in motion

 Don’t forget that most people fail because they simply give up, not because a competitor wipes them out.
 Most people fail when success is just around the corner.
 They just don’t have the cojones to keep going.

-If you never give up you will eventually succeed—I’ll put money on it.
+If you never give up you will eventually succeed—just do like object in motion does and keep trucking.